genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 You should hava a sub-module called `positions-app-tutorial-deploy` under ../server/jvm.

-Ensure the **build.gradle.kts** in this sub-module has the following entry
+Ensure the **build.gradle.kts** in this sub-module has the following entry:

 ```kotlin
 plugins {